ywteh/esphome-samsung-nasa/README.md

     id: hot_water_current_temp
 ```

 In addition to a large selection of available sensors, it is also possible to specify your own NASA code should it not be listed in [sensors.py](/components/samsung_nasa/nasa/sensors.py).
 You will need to provide the appropriate unit of measure, device class, decimal accuracy and lambdas to transform the raw NASA value to something meaningful.
 Consult the [ESPHome documentation](https://esphome.io/components/sensor/) for how to configure a sensor component.
-As part of the samsung_nasa platform you will need to specify message, nasa_device_id and platform fields.
+As part of the samsung_nasa platform you will need to specify message, nasa_device_id, nasa_label, and platform fields.

 Here is the python entry that configures the above sensor: